top of page

 Artistic Statement

-Navigating the heaviness of the past and uncertainty of the future can be daunting and, frankly, relentless.
-This is why joy is a fundamental piece of my art; I believe that difficult subject matter can be even more impactful when broached through an approachable, joyful lens.
+Navigating the heaviness of the past and the uncertainty of the future can be daunting and, frankly, relentless.
+This is why joy is fundamental to my art; difficult subject matter can be even more impactful when broached through an approachable, radically joyful lens.
 Richard Pochinko believed in starting each day with a dance of joy so that one way or another, regardless of what the day would bring, joy would return to him.
-I can’t help but ask myself what the more sustainable practice is: do I cry to alleviate my pain or do I dance in spite of it?
-Life has taught me the release that comes from the tears and the levity that comes from the dance.
+I can’t help but ask myself what the more sustainable practice is: do I cry to alleviate my pain, or do I dance despite it?
+Life has taught me the exhale of release that comes from the tears and the surge of levity that comes from the dance.

-The theatre that moves and heals me chases both of these feelings and builds balance between them.
+The theatre that moves and heals me chases these feelings and builds balance between them.

 SueGoberdhanHeadshots-20.jpg